Dealing Fake Sickies

 Disciplinary action is more likely to be warranted where an employee’s activities during sick leave appear inconsistent with their condition.
 Please note, they do not have to be chained to their sick bed in order to be unfit for work, and your assessment must be fair and reasonable.
 If you see an employee walking down the street while they are on sick leave, they may be on their way to a doctor or a physio appointment.
 However, if an employee is updating their Facebook with photos from Ruapehu or Kerikeri while they claim to be in bed with the flu, your suspicions will be well-founded and likely defensible.

 If you have sufficient evidence to show an employee is taking fake ‘sickies’, this may amount to dishonesty and/or misuse of sick leave, which could amount to serious misconduct and justify disciplinary action (including dismissal).
 However, before launching into disciplinary action, keep in mind you may need to be able to evidence that a fair and reasonable process was followed.
 This would include providing the employee with a fair opportunity to respond to the allegations against them, providing them with all relevant information, and giving them time to prepare their response.
-The employee is also entitled to obtain support or representation.
-The decision-maker should be impartial and only make the decision after hearing from the employee and undertaking any follow-up investigations.
-Of course, the employer’s decision must be what a fair and reasonable employer could have done in all the circumstances.

 In essence, there are a number of factors which need to be weighed up before taking disciplinary action against an employee on any occasion, and responding to unjustified sick leave entitlement is no exception.
 Get in touch if you have concerns regarding employee absence.